SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 **Basic Scope**
 The Basic Scope of the sample application requires the following set of SAP BTP entitlements in the provider subaccount.

-> **Important** - If you want to test the sample SaaS application in a SAP BTP Trial account, please make sure to use either **eu10** or **us10** as region of your choice!
+> **Important** - If you want to test the sample SaaS application in an SAP BTP Trial account, please make sure to use either **eu10** or **us10** as the region of your choice!
 SAP HANA Cloud is not available in the Singapore Trial environment!

 | Service                           | Plan       | Number of Instances |